stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 ### Sweepcasting a box with penetration

-This method will perform [`SweepCastPenetrating`](xref:Stride.BepuPhysics.BepuSimulation.SweepCastPenetrating*) a box in the direction the entity is looking at.
+This method will perform [`SweepCastPenetrating`](xref:Stride.BepuPhysics.BepuSimulation.SweepCastPenetrating*) with a box in the direction the entity is looking at.

 ```csharp
 public void SweepcastBox()